 - Spanish: Meliloto, trébol de olor.

-- Environment: Common in limy soils and roadsides all over Europe.
-Naturalized in some warm areas of America, such as the South of the United States and Argentina.
+- Environment: It is common in limy soils and roadsides all over Europe.
+It has naturalized in some warm areas of America, such as the South of the United States and Argentina.

-- Description: Plant of the Leguminosae family, with a pleasant aroma, growing from 60 to 120 cm high, with leaves divided into three leaflets and bright yellow flowers.
+- Description: This plant of the Leguminosae family has a pleasant aroma.
+It grows from 60 to 120 cm high, with leaves divided into three leaflets and bright yellow flowers.

 - Parts of the plant used medicinally: The flower clusters.